 Sometimes the littlest details can pack quite a punch, and this is definitely the case with wedding aisle decorations.
-These pint-sized design flourishes sit right next to the aisle at the end of a church pew or row of seats at the ceremony venue.
+So what exactly are these pint-sized design flourishes?
+They’re exactly what they sound like – decorations that sit at the end of a church pew or row of seats at the ceremony venue, right next to the aisle.
 Depending on what you use, they can be tied to the side of a seat, placed on the ground or perched on a table or pedestal.
 While most couples opt to use floral arrangements, there are plenty of other awesome options out there.

 Here are a few of our favourite ideas for wedding aisle decorations.

 If you don’t want to stray too far from tradition for your wedding aisle decorations, swap in colourful blooms for pint-sized greenery-filled bouquets.
 You’ll still get the effect of a floral arrangement, but a smaller price tag and a more natural look.